Help Desk

 Help Desk has two parts that work together:

-- The capability (under Automations > Help Desk) — the master switch.
+- The capability (under Agent Studio > Tools > Help Desk) — the master switch.
 Turning it on creates a default rule for when the AI should open a ticket, and reveals the Help Desk workspace.

 - The workspace (the Help Desk sidebar section) — where your team actually works tickets once they exist.